shenanigans/node-likeness/README.md

 var context = new JSContext();
 async.series ([

     function (callback) {
         // anything we want to reference later should be submitted now context.submit (baseSchemaURL, baseSchema, callback);
     },

     function (callback) {
-        // you may pass id as an argument.
-Overrides the root `id` property context.compile (schemaURL, schema, function (err, compiled) {
+        // you may pass id as the first argument.
+        // if you also specified an `id` property, it is overridden context.compile (schemaURL, schema, function (err, compiled) {
             // `compiled` can be converted to likeness-format fromJSONSchema (compiled, function (err, likeDef) {